Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Introduction

-Fixed-point operator equations in a normed vector space $(\cE, \norm{\cdot})$ ask for identifying an element of the space $\vx \in \cE$ with the property that $\mT(\vx) = \vx,$ where $\mT:\cE\to \cE$ is a given operator (or a mapping).
-If there exists $\gamma \geq 0$ such that for any $\vx, \vy \in \cE,$ we have $\norm{\mT(\vx) - \mT(\vy)} \leq \gamma \norm{\vx - \vy},$ then $\mT$ is said to be $\gamma$-Lipschitz.
-While simple to state, fixed-point equations encompass a broad range of problems in engineering, game theory, economics, mathematical optimization, and dynamical systems, among others (see, for instance, \cite{facchinei2007finite,yannakakis2009equilibria,todd2013computation} for many illustrative examples across these areas).
+While simple to state, fixed-point equations encompass a broad range of problems in engineering, game theory, economics, mathematical optimization, and dynamical systems, among others (see, e.g., \cite{facchinei2007finite,yannakakis2009equilibria,todd2013computation} for many illustrative examples across these areas).
 Given their centrality in these scientific disciplines, the topic of how to efficiently solve fixed-point equations has been intensely investigated over the past several decades.